Many Christmas lovers will proudly boycott Black Friday this year.

 Add in the fact that retailers have been expanding the shopping frenzy well into Thanksgiving evening, and you get many people adopting a strong anti-black Friday sentiment.
 Thanksgiving is a time to spend with family.

 Cities across the country offer holiday craft fairs or markets as an alternative to mall madness.
-For example, Des Moines has a pop-up market day, Boulder, Colorado, has several family events, and in Brewer, Maine, you can attend the Annual Thanksgiving Arts and Crafts show hosted by the United Maine Craftsmen.
+For example, Des Moines, Iowa has a pop-up market day, Boulder, Colorado, has several family events, and in Brewer, Maine, you can attend the Annual Thanksgiving Arts and Crafts show hosted by the United Maine Craftsmen.
 There’s even a bluegrass festival in South Carolina during Black Friday weekend.

 Craft fairs offer unique, hand-made products the likes of which you do not see in your average retail store.
 There is no shortage of craft fairs throughout the nation, so take the family out to peruse the homemade goods made by your fellow artisans.

-For eight years running, state parks in Virginia have sponsored a campaign called “OptOutside” to encourage people to skip Black Friday shopping to enjoy outdoor activities instead.
+For nine years running, state parks in Virginia have sponsored a campaign called “OptOutside” to encourage people to skip Black Friday shopping to enjoy outdoor activities instead.

 Virginia parks offer hayrides and Christmas stories, trail hiking, geocaching, holiday craft-making, and a Festival of Trees.
 All the events except for the hayride are free, and you just have to pay for parking.

 Even if you don’t live in Virginia, check out the National Park Service Registry to find a park near you, and call to ask if they have any special events for Black Friday.

 Some libraries offer Black Friday Book sales, where you can buy secondhand books for a fraction of the prices you’d pay at Barnes and Noble.
 They may have buy one book, get one free deals, or even let you stuff a duffel bag with as many books as you can for two bucks.
 Some do the same with CDs and DVDs.

 Contact your local library to learn more about its Black Friday alternatives.
 Oftentimes, the proceeds go to charity or back into the community, so this is also guilt-free shopping if you’re worried about sponsoring corporate profit machines.